edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 It also spins up an EdgeDB instance and associates it with the current directory.
-As long as you’re inside the project directory, all CLI commands will be executed against this instance.
+As long as you're inside the project directory, all CLI commands will be executed against this instance.

 You can run :code:`edgedb` in your terminal to open an